apache/nuttx/configs/clicker2-stm32/README.txt

 Using JTAG
 ==========

   The Clicker2 comes with the mikroBootloader installed.
+That bootloader has not been used and is possibly incompatible with the Clicker2-STM32 linker script at configs/clicker2-stm32/scripts/flash.ld.
+Often code must be built to execute at an offset in to FLASH when a bootloader is used.
+  Certainly that is the case for the ST-Micro DFU bootloader but I am not aware of the requirements for use with the mikroBootloader.

-But it also offers a 2x5 JTAG connector.
+  JTAG has been used in the development of this board support.
+The Clicker2-STM32 board offers a 2x5 JTAG connector.
 You may use Dupont jumpers to connect this port to JTAG as described here:

     https://www.mikroe.com/how-to-use-st-link-v2-with-clicker-2-for-stm32-a-detailed-walkthrough/
     http://www.playembedded.org/blog/en/2016/02/06/mikroe-clicker-2-for-stm32-and-stlink-v2/

   NOTE that the FLASH is locked.
-You may need to follow the instructions at the second link to unlock it (although I think you can do this with the ST-Micro ST-Link Utility as well).
+You may need to follow the instructions at the second link to unlock it (although I think you may be able to do this with the ST-Micro ST-Link Utility as well).

-  You can avoid the mess of jumpers using the mikroProg to ST-Link v2 adapte along with a 2x5, 10-wire ribbon cable connector:
+  You can avoid the mess of jumpers using the mikroProg to ST-Link v2 adapter along with a 2x5, 10-wire ribbon cable connector:

     https://shop.mikroe.com/add-on-boards/adapter/mikroprog-st-link-v2-adapter